awwx/meteor-offline-data/README.md

 offline may want to filter less on the server anyway, so that more data is persisted locally for offline use.

-Internally, only one tab actually makes the subscriptions to the server at a time.
-Since all the tabs are getting the same data, there's no need to use additional bandwidth to retrieve the same documents multiple times.
+Internally, only one tab actually subscribes to the subscriptions on the server at a time.
+Since all tabs are getting the same data, there's no need to use additional bandwidth to retrieve the same documents multiple times.
 The browser tabs cooperatively select one of themselves as the "proxy tab", the tab that the other tabs use to